EyasuTeshome/shifttracker/job-search/prepare-polished-version-of-cover-letter-M7MVP1.md

 ## Project setup

-- Open up in Google Docs the latest version of your cover letter
+- Open up in Google Docs the latest version of your cover letter.
 - Open the [cover letter rubric](https://docs.google.com/document/d/1kiQP_QOxy2Opklleet37kCXbB8uRndRPumtfzKtR9N0/edit).
 - Open a job posting that you want to apply for this week.